puma/puma/docs/systemd.md

 ### Disabling Puma Systemd Integration

-If you would like to disable Puma's systemd integration, for example if you handle it elsewhere in your code yourself, simply set the the environment variable `PUMA_SKIP_SYSTEMD` to any value
+If you would like to disable Puma's systemd integration, for example if you handle it elsewhere in your code yourself, simply set the the environment variable `PUMA_SKIP_SYSTEMD` to any value.